-To the best of our knowledge, the articles establishing stability properties are \cite{arora2014provable,brutzkus2017globally,li2017convergence,sedghi2014provable,zhong2017recovery,MalgouyresLandsbergITW}
+To the best of our knowledge, the articles establishing stability properties are \cite{arora2014provable,brutzkus2017globally,li2017convergence,sedghi2014provable,zhong2017recovery,MalgouyresLandsbergITW}.

-Among them, \cite{brutzkus2017globally,li2017convergence,zhong2017recovery} consider networks of a particular structure and of depth $1$ or $2$ (depending on the article, the definition of the depth may vary).
+Among them, \cite{brutzkus2017globally,li2017convergence,zhong2017recovery} consider a family of networks of depth $1$ or $2$ (depending on the article, the definition of the depth may vary).
 The article \cite{sedghi2014provable} contains a study on deep networks (the depth can be large), but the study only focuses on the recovery of one layer.
 The articles \cite{arora2014provable,MalgouyresLandsbergITW} consider networks without depth limitation.

-In \cite{brutzkus2017globally}, the authors consider the minimization of the risk (not the empirical risk).
-The input is assumed Gaussian and the output is generated by particular networks involving one linear layer followed by ReLU and a mean.
+In \cite{brutzkus2017globally}, the authors consider the minimization of the statistical risk (not the empirical risk).
+The input is assumed Gaussian and the output is generated by a network involving one linear layer followed by ReLU and a mean.
 The number of intermediate nodes is smaller than the input size.
 They provide conditions guaranteeing that, with high probability, a randomly initialized gradient descent algorithm converges to the true parameters.
 The authors of \cite{li2017convergence} consider a feed forward network made of one unknown linear layer, followed by ReLU and a sum.
 The size of the intermediate layer equals the size of the data, the size of the output is $1$.
 Again, they assume Gaussian input data and consider the minimization of the risk (not the empirical risk).
 They show that the stochastic gradient descent converges to the true solution.
 In \cite{zhong2017recovery}, the authors consider a non-linear layer followed by a linear layer.
 The size of the intermediate layer is smaller than the size of the input and the size of the output is $1$.
 They describe an initialization algorithm based on a tensor decomposition such that with high probability, the gradient algorithm minimizing the empirical risk converges to the true parameters that generated the data.